 Your Channel Design

-Twitch uses a “panels” system with Markdown, which allows you to design the area beneath the video player on your channel.
+Most streaming services use a type of “panels” system that supports Markdown, which allows you to design the area beneath the video player on your channel.
 Look at different channels to get ideas for how you want to lay out your panels.
-A good place to start is the streamers on our front page or in our front page list.

 Once you have the important stuff BIG, everything else can be in regular text.
 You can include a bio write-up of yourself, the games you like to play, a donor list, sponsors, and so on.